ToolReaz/dotfiles/install-guides/archlinux-uefi-deniable-secure-boot.md

 ```
 And put the following
 ```
-# Mount /dev/mmcblk0p2 as /dev/mapper/boot using LUKS, with a passphrase stored in a file.
+# Mount /dev/mmcblk0p2 as /dev/mapper/cryptboot using LUKS, with a passphrase stored in a file.
-boot /dev/mmcblk0p2 /root/boot.key luks
+cryptboot /dev/mmcblk0p2 /root/boot.key luks
 ```